-2. The religious world believes that all scripture was inspired by God and is all His words; why this viewpoint is wrong
+2. The religious world believes that all scripture is inspired by God and is all His words; this view is false

 Relevant Words of God: